Managing a Vata-Pitta Constitution

 Along with the main qualities of pitta, it is also helpful to know those tastes that increase pitta and those that decrease pitta.

-Medicines are substances, which decrease the excess dosha by providing the opposite qualities to it.
-For example, if excess mental wrestling has resulted in “burn out,” a comfortable, soft couch and a cool mind can be medicines.
-If it has increased due to excess heat, coolness can be the medicine.
+For example, if excess mental focus has resulted in “burn out,” a comfortable, soft couch and a cool mind can bring a return to balance.
+If pitta has increased due to excess heat, coolness is in order.
 Too much moisture?
 Use dryness.

 Qualities opposite to pitta are those that are dry, soft, cool, heavy, sweet smelling, and contained.
 It is therefore best for pitta individuals to seek out physical and emotional environments, routines, and foods that possess these opposite qualities.